GenericMappingTools/gmt/trunk/src/coast/README.txt

 	Subroutines for misc polygon operations.

 The makefile will create a libcoast.a out of those four files.
-The makefile will do a lot of the steps.
+The makefile will do alot of the steps.
 One should study the makefile and see what the options are.
 For instance, to bin all the polygons after the cleaning is completed one can do "make bin".
 While most of this code might compile under Windows there is no guarantee